minminhtut/Project1/README.md

 other the team mates.

 Follow the behavior guide lines for assigned functions from Project 1 hand out.
 Check and test the functions.
-Complete the sequence diagrams for the function and consolidate them in a single PDF.
+Complete the sequence diagrams for the functions and consolidate them in a single PDF.